900: Gunpowder

 (Credit: Wikimedia Commons)

+Scientific discoveries often progress step by step with technological improvements.
 The invention of the telescope in 1608 by Dutch spectacle makers provided the tool need to transform astronomy.
-Word spread fast of this new invention.
-By April 1609 one could be purchased in eyeglass shops in Paris.
-Later that same year it spread into Italy, where word of it came to Galileo Galilei.
+Word spread quickly of this new invention, and by April 1609 one could be purchased in eyeglass shops in Paris.
+Later that same year it spread into Italy, where word of it came to the Italian polymath Galileo Galilei.
 Galileo did not actually see a telescope, but based on its description he went ahead with the task of creating his own.
 He vastly improved the instrument allowing for some of the most revolutionary and groundbreaking discoveries in the history of science.

 It didn’t take very long for Galileo to make his discoveries known.
-Published by Galileo on March 13, 1610, Sidereus Nuncius (or Starry Messenger) revealed to the world his observations as he viewed the night sky through his improved telescope.
-These new revelations changed how we viewed the composition of the universe and our place among the cosmos and heavens.
-The came in direct contradiction with Aristotelian cosmology, Ptolemaic astronomy, and the most significantly the theological teachings of the Roman Catholic Church.
+Published by Galileo in 1610, Sidereus Nuncius (or Starry Messenger) revealed to the world his observations as he viewed the night sky through his improved telescope.
+These new observations and discoveries changed how we viewed the composition of the universe and our place among the cosmos.
+Unfortunately for Galileo at the time, they came in direct contradiction with Aristotelian cosmology, Ptolemaic astronomy, and the most significantly the theological teachings of the Roman Catholic Church.
 The evidence presented in the book sided more with the Copernican System of the universe, placing the Sun at the center of the Solar System.

 The Starry Messenger and its Findings